Lyons made has been transformed into #makefoodnotwar.

 Pure vegetable oil for frying

-Tempura batter mix
+Tempura batter mix1/2 egg beaten

 50g plain four plus extra for dusting